psphere-project/psphere/doc/tutorial.rst

 The Vim object
 --------------

-The Vim object is the entry point into pSphere.
+The Vim object is the entry point into psphere.
 Through it you can log into a vSphere server, find managed objects, obtain views of those managed objects and access information about them.